 - A firewall is a device or piece of software that is designed to control the traffic passing between your computer and the internet.

 - Firewalls are a very effective security measure and limit how your computer can be accessed from the internet, which makes it harder for a hacker to attack it.
-Whenever you use the internet, you should have a firewall in place, especially if you're using a broadband internet connection.
+Whenever you use the internet, you should have a firewall in place.

 - Spyware or Ad-ware is a growing problem.
 Spyware is a term used to describe a type of program that tries to collect information about you and your browsing habits, often without your knowledge or consent.
 People are normally tricked into installing spyware programs.